TartanLlama/staging.tartanllama.xyz/src/data/blog/trip-reports/accuconf-2017.md

 Be sure to check out my [post]({% post_url 2017-04-27-accu-day-1 %}) on the pre-conference workshops if you haven't already.

-## To hell and back: One guitarist’s journey through modern software development - Russ Miles
+## To hell and back: One guitarist's journey through modern software development - Russ Miles

 The conference had a Rock theme this year, so Russ Miles kicked things off with a microservices parody of AC/DC's Highway to Hell.
 This was a really fun way to get things started and it ensured that everyone was already loosened up as the conference began.